This complete unit will help you cover NGSS MS ESS3-4 in your middle school science class!

 NGSS MS-ESS3-4: Construct an argument supported by evidence for how increases in human population and per-capita consumption of natural resources impact Earth’s systems.
 [Clarification Statement: Examples of evidence include grade-appropriate databases on human populations and the rates of consumption of food and natural resources (such as freshwater, mineral, and energy).
 Examples of impacts can include changes to the appearance, composition, and structure of Earth’s systems as well as the rates at which they change.
 The consequences of increases in human populations and consumption of natural resources are described by science, but science does not make the decisions for the actions society takes.

-Utah SEEd 8.4.2: Engage in an argument supported by evidence about the of per-capita consumption of natural resources on Earth’s systems.
+Utah SEEd 8.4.2: Engage in an argument supported by evidence about the effect of per-capita consumption of natural resources on Earth’s systems.
 Emphasize that these resources are limited and may be non-renewable.
 Examples of evidence include rates of consumption of food and natural resources such as freshwater, minerals, and energy sources.

 This really aligned well with the standard.
 Students learned that larger populations mean more consumption of resources.
 Great resource.Camille J.